 - Creator Killer:

-- The first of a one-two punch that ultimately killed Pi Studios; their work on the Misbegotten Multiplayer Mode of this game lead to Activision dropping them as publisher.
-They survived going freelance, but only long enough for their next project, Bonk: Brink of Extinction, to fail and take them out for good by way of horrible timing.
+- Pi Studios' assistance with the multiplayer turned out to be the first of a one-two punch that ultimately killed them too, as Activision soon dropped them as publisher.
+They survived going freelance, but only long enough for their next project, 2011's Bonk: Brink of Extinction, to die in development and take them out for good by way horrible timing.

 - Fan Nickname: "The Green/Light Blue Game".
 The player will spend most of his time in Veil mode.

 - Keep Circulating the Tapes: As mentioned in Screwed by the Network below, all digital sales of the game have been pulled by Bethesda, so you'll have to track down a physical copy of the game if you want to play it, and the console ports on Xbox 360 and PlayStation 3 will probably be your best bet.